Kev-Soft/docker-image-creation/README.md

 # docker image creation
-Short tutorial on how to create a docker image
+Short tutorial on how to create a docker image based on Nginx with own website files